AnotherBudgetGamer/abg-clib/README.md

 ```C
 #include "abg_core.h"
 ```
-This header includes all the available ABG library modules
+This header includes all the available ABG library modules.

 Individual headers can also be included directly:
 ```C